-Wang Zhaojun, one of the Four Beauties in the history of China, a gorgeous and brave woman, brought peace and better communication between Han and the Huns for over half a centenary.
+Wang Zhaojun, one of the Four Beauties in the history of China, a gorgeous and brave woman, brought peace and better communication to Han and the Xiongnu for over half a centenary.
 Her courage and dedication had been eulogized for generations.

-Liu Shi, the Emperor Yuan of Han, was indeed a kind person, who barely blamed anyone.
+Liu Shi, the Emperor Yuan of Han, was indeed a kind person that had barely blamed anyone.
 When he was crown prince, he always disagreed with his father for being too strict and potent; he believed that many people his father had punished were innocent.

-It turned out credulous and unconditional forgiving, however, were not quite necessary qualities for the monarch of a big empire.
+It turned out credulous and unconditional forgiving, however, were not quite necessary qualities for the monarch of a huge, feudal empire.